AJAYKR00KJ/Hackmaniacs/README.md

 # Meal-Virtue

+Virtue generally means an act of high moral values and helping others.
+And what could be a better feeling than feeding people who are unprevildeged and are barely even able to afford a day's meal.
+Meal-Virtue is an online web portal which helps you carry out a hassle free donation process.
+You can donate, register your NGO, get the nutritional value of your food and get awarded for it.
+Donation are carried out less in number, as people do not find the right NGO for donation, and NGO search for people who want to donate.
+The platform links them both.
 SERVICE TO MANKIND IS SERVICE TO GOD!!
 DON'T WASTE WHAT IS EDIBLE, DONATE!

 ##  Link for the Presentation-
    >  #